browserengineering/book/book/animations.md

 animations that start once an element has scrolled to a certain point on the screen, or when scroll changes direction.

-13-12 *Opacity-plus-draw*.
-If a `DrawCompositedLayer` is inside of a `Blend(alpha=0.5)` then right now there might be two surface copies: first copying the composited layer's raster buffer into a temporary buffer, then applying opacity to it and copying it into the root surface.
+13-12 *Opacity plus draw*.
+If a `DrawCompositedLayer` command occurs inside a `Blend(alpha=0.5)` then right now there might be two surface copies: first copying the composited layer's raster buffer into a temporary buffer, then applying opacity to it and copying it into the root surface.
 This is not necessary, and in fact Skia's [`draw`][draw-api] API on a `Surface` allows opacity to be applied.
-Optimize the browser to combine these into into one `draw` command when this situation happens.
+Optimize the browser to combine these into one `draw` command when this situation happens.
 (This is an important optimization in real browsers.)